Write C# code

 DB First

-Application modernizationFrom an existing database and with a single command, automatically generate the data access layer as well as the interface components of your .NET application
+Application modernizationFrom an existing database and with a single command, automatically generate the data access layer and the interface elements of your .NET application.

 Key features